 The centre in Anderlecht has expanded gradually starting as a centre for 15 and later 20 youngsters.
 The extra places were meant to prepare +16 year olds for self sufficiency.
 A department that offers guidance and aid to youngsters in the first few month that they live on their own, was the next logical step.

 Soon afterwards we were asked to use our expertise with different cultures in a formula for children in Brussels.
 The new residential group Benjamin provides shelter for Flemish children between 0 and 12 years old and provides aid and guidance to their families.
 Soon after we created a second residential group, Koala, for children of the same age.
-Jacana was created to offers aid and guidance to children and their families at home.
-The latest addition was Lisanga, created to offer accommodation and assisted living to recognized minor refugees.
+Jacana was created to offers aid and guidance to children and their families at home, they were later joined by Columbus another service aimed at helping families.

 Juna, then called ’t Huis, was established in Aalst in 1999 as the first centre for accommodation and care for unaccompanied foreign minors recognized by Bijzondere Jeugdzorg.
 (Specialized Youth Care).’t Huis met the urgent need for small scale accommodation in a professional context while offering high-quality care.
 From the start Juna gave priority to underage victims of human trafficking.

 In 2006 the name ’t Huis was changed into Juna (Esperanto for ‘young’).
 Since then the structure has remained the same: two residential groups, Primo and Secondo, studio-training to prepare 16 and 17 year olds for self-sufficient living.
 And finally a project of assisted self-supported living for the eldest.